-Despite the field's long-standing interest in raising (1), a phenomenon whose study has flourished since Rosenbaum (1967), copy raising (2) has not received as much attention in theoretical linguistics.

-- (1) Thora seemed to enjoy the game. - (2) Thora seemed like she enjoyed the game.

-The 'copy' pronoun in (2) is obligatory (for most speakers; Asudeh 2012: §12), which raises the question of the status of the copy raising subject's role as an argument in the semantics.

-This is further complicated by the fact that copy raising, like subject-to-subject raising, alternates with an expletive-subject variant:

-(3) It seemed like Thora enjoyed the game.

-In Asudeh and Toivonen (2012), we motivate a semantic role that we call PSOURCE for the copyraised subject.
-We argue against using the existing thematic role STIMULUS, essentially based on the expletive alternation in (2-3), as well as broader theoretical considerations.

-Our treatment of PSOURCE was inspired by a paper by Greg Carlson (Carlson 1984), a pioneering work on event semantics.
-In this paper, I return to Greg's paper and a problem that it discusses, Thematic Uniqueness, in light of some puzzling facts about Swedish copy raising.
-I first present some background on copy raising (§2.1) and on Thematic Uniqueness (§2.2).
-I then sketch the problem: model theory does not yield a sufficiently restrictive notion of Thematic Uniqueness (§3).
-I present a solution to the problem in terms of proof theory instead (§4).
-I conclude with some final thoughts in §5.
+- Despite the field's long-standing interest in raising (1), a phenomenon whose study has flourished since Rosenbaum (1967), copy raising (2) has not received as much attention in theoretical linguistics. - (1) Thora seemed to enjoy the game. - (2) Thora seemed like she enjoyed the game. - The 'copy' pronoun in (2) is obligatory (for most speakers; Asudeh 2012: chapter 12), which raises the question of the status of the copy raising subject's role as an argument in the semantics. - This is further complicated by the fact that copy raising, like subject-to-subject raising, alternates with an expletive-subject variant: - (3) It seemed like Thora enjoyed the game. - In Asudeh and Toivonen (2012), we motivate a semantic role that we call PSOURCE for the copy-raised subject.
+We argue against using the existing thematic role STIMULUS, essentially based on the expletive alternation in (2)/(3), as well as broader theoretical considerations. - Our treatment of PSOURCE was inspired by a paper by Greg Carlson (Carlson 1984), a pioneering work on event semantics - In today's talk, I want to return to Greg's paper and a problem that it discusses, Thematic Uniqueness, in light of some puzzling facts about Swedish copy raising.

-\This paper is dedicated to Greg Carlson.
-It was presented at his retirement event, GregFest on May 22, 2018.
-Many thanks to the audience at GregFest for helpful comments and questions.
-And many thanks to Ida Toivonen for allowing me to write up this previously unpublished excerpt from our joint work (Asudeh and Toivonen 2012).
-I'm also grateful to Peter Guekguezian for his patient editorial work.
-Any remaining errors are my own.
+\This is based on joint work with Ida Toivonen (Asudeh and Toivonen 2012), in particular a section that did not make the final cut of the published version.
+However, I am solely responsible for any errors of fact or analysis presented here, as Ida has not had the opportunity to vet this presentation.

-2 Background
+2 Overview

+- §3 Background: Copy Raising

+- §4 Background: Thematic Uniqueness

+- §5 The Problem: Model Theory is Too Weak

+- §6 A Solution: Proof-Theoretic Uniqueness

-2.1 Copy Raising
+3 Background: Copy Raising

-Copy raising is a phenomenon in which a raising verb takes a non-expletive subject and a complement containing an obligatory pronominal 'copy' of the subject, as shown again here for English:

-- (4) a.
-Thora seems like she's found the chocolate. - b. \Thora seems like Alfred's found the chocolate.

-Swedish displays a similar alternation:

-- (5) a.
+- Copy raising is a phenomenon in which a raising verb takes a non-expletive subject and a complement containing an obligatory pronominal 'copy' of the subject, as shown again here for English: - (4) a.
+Thora seems like she's found the chocolate. - b. \Thora seems like Alfred's found the chocolate. - Swedish displays a similar alternation: - (5) a.
 Thora verkar som om hon har hittat chokladen.
 Thora seems as if she has found chocolate.the 'Thora seems like she has found the chocolate.' - b. \ Thora verkar som om Alfred har hittat chokladen.

-Thora seems as if Alfred has found chocolate.the

-But Swedish also has the capacity to express the PSOURCE in a $p\mathring{a}$ -PP. In that case it cannot also be expressed as a subject:

-- (6) a.
-Det verkar på Thora som om hon har hittat chokladen.
-It seems on Thora as if she has found chocolate.the 'Thora seems like she has found the chocolate.' - b. \ Thora verkar på Isak/Thora som om hon har hittat chokladen.

-Thora seems on Isak/Thora as if she has found chocolate.the

-English copy raising was first discussed extensively in work by Rogers (1971, 1972, 1973, 1974), although it did receive a brief mention on the first major extended work on raising Postal (1974: 268, fn.1).
+Thora seems as if Alfred has found chocolate.the - Swedish also has the capacity to express the PSOURCE in a på-PP, but in that case it cannot also be expressed as a subject: - (6) a.
+Det verkar på Thora som om hon har hittat chokladen.It seems on Thora as if she has found chocolate.the 'Thora seems like she has found the chocolate.' - b. \ Thora verkar på Isak/Thora som om hon har hittat chokladen.
+Thora seems on Isak/Thora as if she has found chocolate.the - English copy raising was first discussed extensively in work by Rogers (1971, 1972, 1973, 1974), although it did receive a brief mention on the first major extended work on raising Postal (1974: 268, fn.1).
 To our knowledge, Asudeh and Toivonen (2012) is the first work to discuss Swedish copy raising in any detail.
-For further references on both English and Swedish copy raising, see Asudeh and Toivonen (2012, 2017) and Toivonen (2020).
+For further references, see Asudeh and Toivonen (2012, 2017).

+(Landman 2000: 38)

-2.2 Thematic Uniqueness
+4 Background: Thematic Uniqueness

-Carlson (1984: 270-273) discusses the status of thematic roles in the grammar and issues raised by the apparent universal constraint against verbs like the made up verb skick, which takes a subject that is an AGENT and two objects that are both LOCATION (or PATIENT - the exact thematic role doesn't matter).
+• Carlson (1984: 270-273) discusses the status of thematic roles in the grammar and issues raised by the apparent universal constraint against verbs like the made up verb skick, which takes a subject that is an AGENT and two objects that are both LOCATION (or PATIENT - the exact thematic role doesn't matter).